The flexible venue!

 The Heating System

-2 wind generators produce 6KW each.
-This drives a compressor for a ground source heat pump and feeds hot water into pipes embedded in a thermal slab under the floor.
+2 wind generators drive a compressor for a ground source heat pump which produces hot water that is used to heat water in a large buffer tank which in turn goes into pipes embedded in a thermal slab under the floor.

 The heat pump produces 4-5kw of heat for every 1 kw of electricity.
 It gathers heat from 3.5 km of pipe buried 1m down and 1m apart in the glebe field.

-The earth stores the suns heat even in winter and is always 5 degrees warmer 1m down that on the surface.
-This heat is then compressed and fed into the under-floor pipes at the required level.
-A buffer tank stores enough water for 24hrs continued heating even if the heat pump failed.
+The earth stores the sun’s heat even in winter and is always 5 degrees warmer 1m down than that on the surface.
+The buffer tank stores enough water for 24hrs continued heating even if the heat pump failed.
 However there are 2 compressors either of which could heat the building if the other failed.
-This heats the building for very little cost.

-When the heating is not in use any electricity produced goes into the grid and we are paid for this.
+When the heating is not in use any electricity produced by the wind generators goes into the grid and we are paid for this.
 Our meter measures electricity both in and out.

 The heat pump can be reversed to cool the building in the summer and the building is designed to use natural ventilation rather than mechanical.